Ordering a DNA test

 How soon after birth can samples be taken?

-A mouth swab can be taken as soon after birth as you feel comfortable; however we recommend that the animal is isolated from others for two hours to prevent cross-contamination.
+A mouth swab can be taken as soon after birth as you feel comfortable, although there are risks in taking mouth swab samples from animals that are not yet weaned, and we recommend taking care to minimize these risks.
+We recommend that the animal is isolated from mum and ideally also littermates for two hours to reduce the risk of cross-contamination.
 Specifically there is higher risk of maternal contamination before the animal is weaned.

 A hair sample can also be taken as soon after birth as you feel comfortable.
 The best source of DNA from a foal is the tail hair.